filipporomani/whatsapp-python/README.md

 In this fork I added app events (to listen to incoming messages) and implemented an easier way to send/receive messages and media by using the `Message` object.
 The API version is always up to date and I'm always adding new features and fixing bugs.

+I also added a full asyncronous version of the library, which is faster and more efficient than the syncronous one.

 I fixed some bugs and added many features, however the library can still be improved.

 ### Supported features:

 - Listening to events (messages, media, etc.)
+- Async version available
 - Sending messages
 - Sending messages from different numbers individually
 - Marking messages as read